jc-hsiao/Maven.Spring-QuickPollApplication/README.md

 We also need a new field in the `ErrorDetail` class to hold errors.
 There may be multiple validation errors associated with a request, sometimes more than one of the same type, so this field will be a collection, specifically a `Map<String, List<ValidationError>> errors` field.

-## Part 5.6 - Create a validation error handler
+## Part 5.6 - Create a validation io.zipcoder.tc_spring_poll_application.error handler

 - add below handler to `RestExceptionHandler`